noirello/bonsai/docs/advanced.rst

     >>> client.connect().whoami()
     "dn:cn=user,dc=bonsai,dc=test"

-The credentials consist of a username and a password, just like for the simple authenticaton.
+The credentials consist of a username and a password, just like for the simple authentication.
 When using DIGEST-MD5 you can also use an authorization ID during the bind to perform operation under the authority of a different identity afterwards, if the necessary rights are granted for you.
 NTLM does not support this functionality.